RobTillaart/ADG729/README.md

 **Experimental**

-Library for the ADG729 8 channel multiplexer.
+Library for the ADG729 dual 2x4 channel multiplexer.

-The library allows you to enable 0 to 7 channels uniquely or simultaneously.
+The library allows you to select 0 to 8 switches uniquely or simultaneously.
-In fact the ADG729 is therefore a **switch**, although often named a multiplexer.
+These 8 switches are arranged in 2x4 switches to multiplex 2 lines A and B.
+Both the A and B switches can be in 16 states, from 0000 - 1111.

 The library caches the channels enabled, and if a channel is enabled, it will not be enabled again (low level) to optimize performance.
 This can however be overruled.

 The device works with 2.3 V to 5.5 V so it should work with most MCU's.

+Note: By connecting line A and B the ADG729 can act like an ADG728.

 **Warning**